MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

    ```powershell
    Set-MpPreferences -DisableCoreServiceECSIntegration $false
    ```
-3. Use the `Set-MpPreferences -DisableCoreServiceTelemetry` $true or $false command:
+3. Use the `Set-MpPreferences -DisableCoreServiceTelemetry` $true or $false command, for example:

-For example:

    ```powershell
    Set-MpPreferences -DisableCoreServiceTelemetry $true